bitovi/hatchify/README.md

 # Frontend with React and MUI

-Now that our server is up and running we can review the contents of `frontend/App.tsx` to see how the schemas that we defined earlier convientenly "hatch" our frontend.
+Now that our server is up and running we can review the contents of `frontend/App.tsx` to see how the schemas that we defined earlier conveniently "hatch" our frontend.

 The first thing we do is import `hatchifyReact`, `HatchifyProvider`, and